Gee's golden langur: Conservation

 Gee's golden langur is currently endangered with a decreasing population trend; the total population of mature adults has been estimated as 6000–6500.
 It is one of the most endangered primate species of India and Bhutan.
-In India 93% of the population is found in forest reserves (Chirang, Manas and Ripu) and the western part of Manas National Park, and the remaining occur in several small isolated fragments.
-The population has declined by more than 30% in the last 30 years, and is expected to decline further in the near future.
+In India, 93% of the population is found in forest reserves (Chirang, Manas, and Ripu) and the western part of Manas National Park, and the remaining occur in several small isolated fragments.
+The population has declined by more than 30% in the last 30 years and is expected to decline further shortly.

 Golden langurs are protected by law in their range.
 The species is listed in Appendix I of CITES, and in Schedule I of both, the Wildlife Protection Act, 1972 of India, and the Forest and Nature Conservation Act of Bhutan, 1995.

 Within India

 On 5 June 2019, the district authorities of Bongaigaon district in Assam launched a project under the MGNREGA to plant guava, mango, blackberry and other fruit trees to ensure that the resident golden langurs of the Kakoijana reserved forest do not have to risk their lives to find food.
 Several golden langurs have died due to electrocution and in road accidents while looking for food beyond the reserve forests.

 In 1988, two captive groups of golden langurs were released into two protected areas of the western region of the state of Tripura, India.
 As of 2000, one of these groups, consisting of six (and possibly eight) individuals in the Sepahijala Wildlife Sanctuary, had survived.

-The relative death of infants and juveniles indicate a declining population with the habitat being degraded by human activity.
+The relative death of infants and juveniles indicates a declining population with the habitat being degraded by human activity.
 A fragmented but protected population in a rubber plantation in the Nayakgaon, Kokrajhar, district of Assam increased in population from 38 individuals in 1997 to 52 in 2002.
 The population has also adapted to feeding on dry rubber seeds.